 We often hear this question from Nurx patients.
 The short answer?
 Yes!
-When oral contraceptives were first developed, the medical world more or less agreed that women could take the pill continuously without any serious side effects or risks.
-But the creators of the pill introduced the cyclic regimen (21 days of active pills followed by seven days of placebo pills) to resemble a monthly cycle, because they thought it would feel more natural and reassure women that they weren’t pregnant.
-If you want to skip your period, whether just once for a special occasion or every month, read on for all the details.
+When oral contraceptives were first developed, the medical world more or less agreed that women could take the pill continuously without any serious side effects or risks, but the creators of the pill created a monthly cycle, complete with a period, anyway.
+For the history behind the pill and periods, and details on how to skip your period, read on.

 Let me repeat: Taking a pill every day for months at a time is just fine.
 Decades of contraceptive use has shown that skipping periods on the pill is not only safe but can also have several advantages.
 For some women, the drop in hormones that accompanies the placebo pill week and period brings on bad menstrual migraines, mood swings, or endometriosis symptoms, and period skipping prevents them.
 For women who are anemic it can be beneficial to avoid the iron loss that comes with monthly bleeding, and skipping periods is great for women with bleeding disorders such as von Willebrand’s disease and hemophilia.

 Safety of Skipping Periods With Birth Control

 It’s not surprising that in one study, 53% of women surveyed reported wanting to skip their periods completely.
 Many women like to skip periods occasionally, for reasons such as to avoid needing to pack tampons on a vacation.
 One thing to know is that it may not work to try to skip when first starting a pill – most women need 2-3 months on a pill before skipping without spotting/breakthrough bleeding.